 Factors considered when making an admission decision include: high school curriculum, cumulative grade point average (weighted), class rank, and SAT and/or ACT scores.
-Though optional, applicants are strongly encouraged to submit an admission essay and/or letters of recommendation as these often provide a more complete picture of the applicant.
+Though optional, applicants are encouraged to submit an admission essay and/or letters of recommendation as these often provide a more complete picture of the applicant.

-Full-Time Freshman Application Procedure
+Application Procedure

-- 1. Complete the Application for Undergraduate Admissions and choose full-time. - 2.
-Forward your high school transcript (or self-reported transcript) to the Office of Admissions. - 3.
-If applicable, submit official transcripts for every post-secondary institution, college or university you have attended. - 4.
-Admission essay and/or letters of recommendation are optional, but recommended.
+- 1. Complete the Application for Undergraduate Admission. - 2.
+Complete the Self-Reported Academic Record portion of the online application, or forward your most recent high school transcript or GED to the Office of Admissions. - 3.
+If applicable, submit transcripts for every post-secondary institution, college or university you have attended. - 4.
+Optionally, provide essay and/or letters of recommendation. - 5.
+SAT and ACT scores are optional.